Got Voice? I want you to keep it.

 - Tell me, as specifically as you can, what you’re looking for.

 - If it’s straight-up edits, send the first five pages and five pages from a scene beginning around the 60% mark.
 (For example, if your story is 50,000 words, send me pages 1-5 and the first five pages of the scene closest to word 30,000.)
 Also tell me the genre, final word count, and intended audience of your work.

 - Give me a time frame you want/need it in.

 - I’ll email you a confirmation as soon as I get your request.
 I will then, within three days, email you estimates for cost and time along with (free) edits for at least five of the ten sample pages provided.
 If I think your work needs something other than what you asked for or if I don’t think I’m a good match for the piece, I will let you know at this time.

 - When we set dates, PayPal me a 50% deposit on the estimate to ensure your spot.
 The remainder of the actual cost is due when I return the finished edits.
 Starving artist?
-I will consider trades (worked out in advance!) if it’s something I need.
+I will consider trades.
 Toss me a suggestion, and I’ll consider it.